todroth/personal-blog/content/blog/2019-10-09-get-rid-of-null/index.md

 The easiest way to not have Nulls in your code base is to never use Nulls from the beginning.
 When you are writing a method, and there's a case where you want to return Null, change this method's signature.
 Instead of returning a type, return an Optional of that type instead.

-So, when you want to grab a pizza slice from a pizza box, but you're not sure if there is some pizza left, you could do it like that:
+So, when you want to grab a pizza slice from a pizza box, you could do it like that:

 ```java
 public PizzaSlice grabASlice(PizzaBox box) {